Minimum degree stability of $H$-free graphs: deltaH for 3-chromatic H -- proof of Theorem 3

 Now, consider deleting from $G$ all edges within each $V_{i}$, the edges incident to $V_{0}$ and all edges between $V_{i}$ and $V_{j}$ when $ij \not\in E(R)$.
 The resulting graph is a blow-up of $R$, so is bipartite.
 This process deletes at most

 edges, provided that $\ell$ is large enough and $\varepsilon$ is small enough. \end{Proof}

-\begin{remark} By \Cref{deltaHlemma4girth}, the odd girth of $G$ is at least $2g - 1$ (where $g$ is as in the theorem statement).
+\begin{remark} By \cref{deltaHlemma4girth}, the odd girth of $G$ is at least $2g - 1$ (where $g$ is as in the theorem statement).
 However, we may not have equality.
-For example, the Petersen graph has odd girth 5 but is not homomorphic to $C_{5}$, so $\delta_{\text{Petersen}}$ is $2/5$ and not $2/7$. \end{remark}
+For example, the Petersen graph has odd girth 5 but has no homomorphism to $C_{5}$, so $\delta_{\text{Petersen}}$ is $2/5$ and not $2/7$. \end{remark}